lufeng22/optimalmasstransport/README.md

 Note: This is greatly inspired by "https://github.com/cfwen/geometry-processing-package".
 - The only reason we do this is because Python seems more accessible
-- If you are more familary with matlab, use the original one
+- If you are more familiar with matlab, use the original one

 ## Tutorial